evoluteur/evolutility-server-node/README.md

 #### Stats

-Returns the total count, and the min, max, average, and total for numeric fields in the model.
+Returns the total count, and the min, max, average, variance, standard deviation and total for numeric fields in the model.

 ```
 GET /{model.id}/stats